 Watching a line of ants going about their business, shifting twigs, earth, crumbs, anything useful for the home run, I became transfixed.
 Some of the debris was so big they gathered in mates to help carry the load.
 Marvelling at their diligence, working together, solving complex manoeuvres on rout, I swear I heard an unsaid language at play, saw how nothing bar death would stop them colonising, as humans might.
 Whatever these tiny creatures were doing, they were giving me an enormous amount to think about.

 Irony had it that some great teachers outside the system, opened my eyes to reason, to the logistics, flipped chaos into sense, revealing how the finger of the system needed me to fail.
 By unearthing this truth, I revealed a helpless child still pickled in the anguish and absolute fear of failing.
-But from here, I began to gain courage… some much-needed self-respect and the root cause of my disintegration and alienation, a starkly simple truth that encouraged me see the model for what it was.
-A fundamental understanding of how the formalities of education are structured, by a calculated curriculum, from the ground up, to categorise, separate, mark the child up, down, or out.
+As the root cause of my disintegration and alienation, became clearer, a stark simple truth emerged, prompting me see the model for what it was; a fundamental understanding of how the formalities of education are structured, by a calculated curriculum, manipulated from the ground up, to categorise, separate, mark the child up, down, or out, to suit someone else’s need.

 Set up for the path ahead… we start, like eager puppies, performing tricks for a treat.
 If you behave accordingly, jump the hoop as you are supposed to, you’re rewarded with a gold star.
 As the terms go by that prized star grows in stature, morphs into exam results, degrees, doctorates, the crowning glory of a diploma.
 For those of us running in the opposite direction, such a glittering prize becomes an increasingly impossible goal.
 When you’re told year in and year out that passing exams is the one and only way to realising life, and you can’t get past the first hurdle, the wind soon goes out of the sails, along with any remaining enthusiasm for the persons and places who put you there.